PerlDancer/Dancer2/GitGuide.md

     $ cpanm App::perlbrew

-Check which perls are available
+Check which Perls are available

     $ perlbrew available

-It should list the available perl versions, like this (incomplete) list:
+It should list the available Perl versions, like this (incomplete) list:

     perl-5.17.1
     perl-5.16.0